unthingable/monster-jam/docs/README.md

 #### Entering legato notes

 Press and hold a pad to either select or create a step.
-Click another pad on the left to change note length in steps.
+Click another pad on the right to change note length in steps.

 Extending a note all the way to the next step makes it legato.